asafbss/pjsua.NET/README.md

 # pjsua.NET
+This is a SIP library for .NET 4.5
-This library will add the pjsua (PJSIP version 2.5.5) softphone the ability to integrate with .NET applications.
+This library will add to pjsua (PJSIP version 2.5.5) softphone the ability to integrate with .NET applications.

 ----------------------------------------------------------------------------------------
 18/10/2016 - First update.